ukiw200/challenges-23-24/git-challenges/01-basics/git-basics.md

     <img src="./commit-history.png">
 </a>

-Every circle in the figure above represents a commit, every commit is a new version (snapshot) of the file "hello.py".
+Every circle in the figure above represents a commit, every commit is a new version (snapshot) of the file "Solution.txt".

 Finally, with `git push` you upload your local commits to a remote git repository.
 In this course, your remote repository is hosted on Github.